evert/evert.github.com/_posts/2023/2023-01-12-knex-sql-injection.md

 I think that most developers in professional settings are decent at validating JSON request bodies with a variety of tools, but I've noticed this is often not the case for query parameters.
-I believe a big reason for this is that the 'extended' syntax is not well known, and surprising behavior.
+I believe a big reason for this is that the 'extended' syntax is not well known and 'surprising' behavior.
 Many people assume these are just strings.
 This is not intended as a plug, but this is also why the default behavior in our [Curveball framework][7] is to not support this.
 In most cases it's not needed, and if you do want it you can